lsst-dm/dmtn-007/index.rst

    vectorized ``afw::Image`` function calls).
 2. It spends a lot of time floating around near the minimum and perhaps can be cut off more quickly (note this may be exacerbated by (1.)).
-3. Perhaps the starting parameters (derived from the heavy footprints) could be made more accurate.
-At least it looks like the starting flux values are being initialized from the peak pixel value in the footprint, rather than (an estimate of) the source flux.
+3. The starting parameters (derived from the input source footprints) could be made more accurate.
+At least it appears that the starting flux values are initialized from the peak pixel value in the footprint, rather than (an estimate of) the source flux.
-4. ``chi2`` is computed over the entire footprint bounding box (confirm this?) rather than the inner 2,3,4, or 5 sigma of the PSF.
+4. ``chi2`` is computed over the entire footprint bounding box (confirm this?) rather than within just the footprint itself or just the inner 2,3,4, or 5 sigma of the PSF.
 5. Some calculations are computed each time during minimization (in ``chi2`` function) that can be moved outside (not sure if these calc's are really expensive though).